-One afternoon, he suddenly decided on a strategy for a faster trip.
+One afternoon, he decided on a strategy for a faster trip.
 He stood at the top of the staircase, raised his arms up high into the air, straightened his body, and begin to fall forward.

 We Remember Missteps

 A year later, he’s never attempted it since.
 He’s old enough now (and fallen enough times in other places) to know that flying down the staircase isn’t wise.
-I have no idea why Luke chose to attempt to fly down the stairs that day, but I remember it like it was yesterday.
+I have no idea why he chose to attempt to fly down the stairs that one day, but I remember it like it was yesterday.

 While there are many differences between parenting and managing, this is one place I’ve found a clear similarity.
 A lot of us tend to remember the missteps of the people we manage long after they’ve learned from the experience and moved on.

 There Are Times To Intervene

 I’d be hard-pressed to find anyone that would make an argument that I shouldn’t have caught Luke.
 The number one directive when parenting a small child is to keep them safe from anything that will cause permanent injury.

 I think about this when talking with managers about the people they lead in organizations.
 Responsible managers must know the risk-tolerance of the organization and be able to assess quickly if someone is moving outside of reasonable boundaries for error.